mapeditor/tiled/docs/manual/terrain.rst

 When necessary, it also adjusts neighboring tiles to make sure they correctly connect to the modified area.

-The :ref:`terrain-tool`, as well as the :ref:`bucket-fill-tool` and the :ref:`shape-fill-tool`, also have a mode where they can fill an area with random terrain.
+The :ref:`stamp-tool`, as well as the :ref:`bucket-fill-tool` and the :ref:`shape-fill-tool`, also have a mode where they can :ref:`fill an area with random terrain <terrain-fill-mode>`.

 .. _define-terrain-information: